yaakov123/hagana/README.md

 ### **Malcious use of spawn/exec**

 In most NodeJS applications, the use of `child_process.spawn/exec` and similar functions is rarely necessary.
-Therefore, Hagana blocks all commands to start off with.
+Therefore, Hagana blocks all commands to start off with and allows you to whitelist specific commands that you need.
-It's then up to you to decide which commands are allowed.
-For example, you can allow all node commands (`["node"]`), or only specific commands (`node --version`).

 To continue to the next step in the JFrog attack.